 What I find very interesting with this chart is that you can see the sales attributed to a sponsored ad for a 1 day, 7 day, and 30 day window.
 This means that the ad is credited for the conversion for a period of time after the customer clicks on the ad, in a 1 day, 7 day, or 30 day window.

 Fetcher captures these different conversion windows, and its effect on ACoS.
 This is very interesting.
 Basically, there has been $2927 more in incremental sales if we extend the conversion window out from 1 day to 30 days, and it improves the ACoS from 30% to 25%.

 So if a shopper clicks on your ad and puts the product in their cart and doesn’t checkout for another 2 weeks it’s a 30 day PPC sale.
 The ad still gets credit for the sale.
 Ultimately, this means that your pay per click campaigns might be performing better than they realize and should be adjusted accordingly.
 This is certainly the case for Jungle Stix.
 It would be interesting for you to check this out for your own Amazon PPC campaigns.

 What is your conversion window for your #amazon #ppc campaigns?
-It can have a significant effect on… Click To Tweet
+It can have a significant effect on sales and ACoS.
+Click To Tweet

 The Importance of Fee Management